“We

 we were all baptized by one Spirit into one body…--1Corinthians 12:13

-is the body of Christ—the church (Colossians
+that body is the body of Christ—the church (Colossians

 1:24).